discord-modmail/modmail/CONTRIBUTING.md

 ## Git Commit Messages

-Commit messages must start with a capitalized and short summary (max.
+Commit messages must start with a short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.